LunarCultist/100DaysOfCode/README.md

-# Log of 100DaysOfCode - dont in 2019
+# Log of 100DaysOfCode - done in 2019

 ### Day 1: April 1.
 Monday